iamnagrecha/iamnagrecha/README.md

 <br />

-## I'm a interested in Data Science and Machine Learning.
+## I'm a interested in Software Development, Data Science and Machine Learning.

 - 🔭 I just Created my first Website: [My Portfolio][website]!
+- 👯 I’m looking for full-time opportunities from May 2021.
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other ML Researchers
 - 🥅 2021 Goals: Contribute and develop more Open Source projects
 - ⚡ Fun fact: I love to take long walks and learn new things
 - 📫 How to reach me **mailnagrecha@gmail.com**